Make sure you have a valid passport

 Students with dual nationality

-Students who hold dual nationality with the US and another country should always enter and exit the US using their US passport.
+Students who hold dual nationality with the US and another country should normally enter and exit the US using their US passport.
 In most cases, students should also use their US passport for entering and leaving the destination country as well.
 Please be sure to verify with consular officials of the destination country the regulations regarding dual citizens.